 Staff reported there was an open and transparent culture at the practice which encouraged candour and honesty.
-Staff felt confident they could raise issues or concerns at any time with the practice manager or registered manager without fear of recriminations.
+Staff felt confident they could raise issues or concerns at any time with the practice manager or principal dentist without fear of recriminations.